Tides, and the pull of the moon and sun

-Category: Space Hits: 1This beautiful image of Earth’s watery tides is from EarthSky Facebook friend John Lloyd Griffith.
+Category: Space Hits: 7This beautiful image of Earth’s watery tides is from EarthSky Facebook friend John Lloyd Griffith.

 High tides following this week’s eclipse?